FrederickDeny/tau-llvm-plugin/README.md

 ## Building

-This pass (in `lib/Instrument.cpp`) should be built against a system install of LLVM, and is only tested against 6.0 at the moment.
+This pass (in `lib/Instrument.cpp`) should be built against the install of LLVM you want to use it in.
+The `master` branch was only tested against 6.0 and 7.0 at the moment.
+For 8.0, use the branch `llvm-8.x`, and for 9.0, use the branch `llvm-9.x`.

 ### Independently